ganlumomo/ganlumomo.github.io/_pages/about.md

 I have completed my Ph.D. in Robotics in 2022 from the [Robotics Institute](https://robotics.umich.edu/) at the University of Michigan (UM), advised by Prof. [Ryan Eustice](http://robots.engin.umich.edu/~ryan/), Prof. [Jessy Grizzle](https://ece.umich.edu/faculty/grizzle/) and Prof. [Maani Ghaffari](https://curly.engin.umich.edu/people#h.7jd25w55csv).
 I worked as a member of the Perceptual Robotics Laboratory ([PeRL](http://robots.engin.umich.edu/)), the Computational Autonomy and Robotics Laboratory ([CURLY](https://curly.engin.umich.edu/)), and the [Bipedal Robotics lab](https://www.biped.solutions/) at UM.

 I am broadly interested in Robotics, Computer Vision and Machine Learning.
 Specifically, my research focuses on perception and navigation for robot autonomy.

+***My group at Georgia Tech is actively seeking AE/Robotics Ph.D. students to join us in Fall 2024.
+Please refer to our [lab website](https://sites.gatech.edu/lunarlab/opportunities/) for more details.***